polkadot-fellows/RFCs/text/0091-dht-record-creation-time.md

 In a nutshell, on a specific node the current authority-discovery protocol publishes Kademila DHT records at startup and periodically.
 The records contain the full address of the node for each authorithy key it owns.
 The node tries also to find the full address of all authorities in the network by querying the DHT and picking up the first record it finds for each of the authority id it found on chain.

 The authority discovery DHT records use the protobuf protocol and the current format is specified [here](https://github.com/paritytech/polkadot-sdk/blob/313fe0f9a277f27a4228634f0fb15a1c3fa21271/substrate/client/authority-discovery/src/worker/schema/dht-v2.proto#L4).
-This RFC proposese extending the schema in a backwards compatible manner by adding a new optional `creation_time` field to `SignedAuthorityRecord` which nodes can use to determine which of the record is newer.
+This RFC proposese extending the schema in a backwards compatible manner by adding a new optional `creation_time` field to `AuthorityRecord` and nodes can use this information to determine which of the record is newer.

 Diff of `dht-v3.proto` vs `dht-v2.proto`